Skip to content

 pnpm dev

-Create a production build as follows:
+Create and preview a production build:

 Terminal window